TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- FOV
+	- Stencil buffer
+	- We can even write a fov shader that makes a circle

 - Drop items from hotbar on pressing RPM

 - Alt + G throws secondary item